tinted-theming/home/README.md

 ### Official Templates

-As a part of the Project, we maintain a number of templates.
+We maintain a number of templates.
 Each has been sponsored by at least one project member who is committed to maintaining that template.